osmandapp/docs/content/osmand/plugins/contour-lines.md

 {% android%}

-In the **Android** version, to download any of the available packages of Contour lines, Hillshade, and/or Slope, go to: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.regions %} and select the required country, and/or region.
+In the **Android** version, to download any of the available packages of Contour lines, Hillshade, and/or Slope, do the following:

+1. Go to:

+&nbsp;&nbsp;&nbsp;&nbsp;{% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.regions %}

+2. Select a country, and observe any of the following sections:

+    2.1.
+The **{% data variables.android-values.region_maps %}** section provides available packages with maps for the entire country.
+If needed, download ones.

+    2.2.
+The **{% data variables.android-values.regions %}** section lists the regions of the country.
+If to tap a region, there will be available map packages to download for the region.

 ![Contour lines download Android](/assets/images/plugins/contour-lines/contour_lines_plugin_download_android.png)